Ryu Da-in

 Ryu Da-in (born September 29, 2000) is a South Korean model and actress.
-She made her debuted in the JTBC drama, 18 Again in 2020.
+She made her debut in the JTBC drama, 18 Again in 2020.

-Biography
+Early life

 Ryu was born in Busan, South Korea and is an only child.

-Ryu completed her high school education through the General Educational Development examination.
+She completed her high school education through the General Educational Development examination.

 Career

 Ryu used to be a model and worked with YG Kplus.

-In 2023, Ryu signed an exclusive contract with Aground.
+In 2023, she signed an exclusive contract with Aground.
 In June 2025, Ryu signed an exclusive contract with Alien Company.

+Personal life

+In March 2024, it was revealed that Ryu is in a relationship with actor Lee Chae-min.
+The two met on the set of Crash Course in Romance (2023).